prasannaKumarLS/Split-Grid/README.md

-Download the zip file\n
+Download the zip file<br>
-Click Import application and upload the zip file\n Inspect and Import the application
+Click Import application and upload the zip file<br>
+Inspect and Import the application